 APPLICANT INFORMATION

 Volunteer position applying for: Date:

-First nam ne: Middle:
+Last name: First nam ie: Middle:

-Address: T
+Address:

-City: State: Zip:
+City: Si tate: Zip:

-Phone #: Email: T-shirt size:
+Phone #: E mail: T-shirt size:

-Date of Birth: Driver 's License e #: #: Gender:
+Date of Birth: D Priver's License #: Gender:

-Emergency Contact
+Emerg ency Contac ct

-First Name: Last Naı me:
+First Name: Last Nar ne:

-Street: · State: Zip Zip:
+Street: State: Zip:

-Cell: Wo Work: Work: Но me/Other:
+Cell: Work: Home/Other:

 Relationship:

-First Name: Last Nai me:
+First Name: Last Nar ne: -

-Street: State: Zip):
+Street: State: Zip:

-Cell: Wor Work: Nork: Но me/Other:
+Cell: Work: Home/Other:

 Relationship:

-Availability: Sun Morning: Afternoon: Evening: Weekends: Summer: My availability is from: (Month) Mon Wed Thu Fri Sat , 20 e) (Year)
+Availability: Sun M Morning: Afternoon: Evening: Weekends: Summer: My availability is from: Wed Thu Fri Sat , 20

+(Month) (Date) (Year) (Month) (Date) (Year)

-I would like to serve up to h ours per (Circle one) Week Month Year
+I would like to serve up to hours per ((Circle one) Week Mo nth Year

-My Interest as a volunteer is: (Circle all that apply)

-Interests: Day Camp Assistance Citizen's Fire Academy Conservation Programs Photography General Maintenance Scout/Youth Project Citizen's Police Academ Craft preparation for programs Mapping Painting Public Programming Assistance Special Events Clerical Assistance Trail Work Memorial Tree Care Gardening/Landscaping Park Clean-up Recreation Stewardship Anything - No Preference Please tell u s more about your interests as a volunteer, your experie ence, or anything else you want us to know:

-Γalents/License

-Artist Educator Master Gardener

-Public Speaking Working with Children Musician

-Computer Skills Photography Other:

-Consent

-luties I perform are as a volunteer.
-I

-- , I agree to abide by the policies and

-ork duties.
-Some volunteer assignments position, I understand I will be notified of

-his done.
-I recognize there are certain

-, - · · activity.
-I agree to assume the full risk of

-• participating in any of the activities

-connected with or a ssociated with this program , or products provided, inclu ding allergic reactions to foods consumed

-agree to waive and l relinquish all claims I may h nave, as a result of my (or my child's) participation in this program,

-against Colerain Tov vnship and their agents, em ployees, and volunteers and against any co-sponsors of the program.

-understand that nei ther Colerain Township, its : staff, nor its volunteers assur me responsibility for accident or injury to

-- document the programs and events.

-• en for the purposes of advertising and

-oromoting its progra ams.
-I agree to these condit

-e:

-Parent/Guardian Sig gnature: Dat e:
+My Interest as a volunteer is: (Circle all that apply) Interests: Day Camp Assistance Conservation Programs General Maintenance Citizen's Fire Academy Photography Scout/Youth Project Citizen's Police Academy Dog Park Craft preparation for programs Painting Public Programming Assistance Mapping Special Events Trail Work Clerical Assistance Memorial Tree Care Gardening/Landscaping Park Clean-up Recreation Stewardship Anything - No Preference Please tell us more about your interests as a volunteer, your experience, or anything else you want us to know: Talents/Licenses: Artist Educator Master Gardener Public Speaking Working with Children Musician Computer Skills Photography Other: Consent I understand that I am not an employee of Colerain Township and that any duties I perform are as a volunteer.
+I understand that I will not be reimbursed for mileage or any other expenses.
+I agree to abide by the policies and procedures set forth by Colerain Township while performing my assigned work duties.
+Some volunteer assignments require a background check, including fingerprinting.
+If applying for such a position, I understand I will be notified of this fact and will be required to give Colerain Township permission to have this done.
+I recognize there are certain risks of injury as a result of my (or my child's) participation in this volunteer activity.
+I agree to assume the full risk of any injuries, damages, or loss which I (or my child may) sustain as a result of participating in any of the activities connected with or associated with this program, or products provided, including allergic reactions to foods consumed.
+I agree to waive and relinquish all claims I may have, as a result of my (or my child's) participation in this program, against Colerain Township and their agents, employees, and volunteers and against any co-sponsors of the program.
+I promoting its programs.
+I agree to these conditions.

+Signature: Date: Date: